Dry January is a full month of no drinking. Find out why you should try it, a list of zero alcohol drinks, and a mobile app that can help.

-Drinking was just a habit I had attached to other daily activities of mine: get home from work, crack a beer; crack a beer, play guitar; crack a beer, take a shower; crack a beer, watch a movie; crack a beer, get the mail; crack a beer and do freaking laundry.
+Drinking was just a habit I had attached to other daily activities of mine: get home from work, crack a beer; crack a beer, play guitar; crack a beer, take a shower; crack a beer, watch a movie; crack a beer and do freaking laundry.

 Once I actually started to think about all of the activities I did with a beer in my hand, I began to realize that there wasn’t much I didn’t do without a beer.
 There was almost nothing I did at home without a beer in my hand.
 Luckily though, driving is not on that list.